 Stop off in Cambridge as it is worth exploring.
 The station is about 45 minutes from the main centre though buses are available outside the station (directly outside and to the left)

-The train from Cambridge to the historical cathedral city of Ely takes approximately 15 minutes.
+The train from Cambridge to the historic cathedral city of Ely takes approximately 15 minutes.
 This is a CrossCountry service and the train’s final destination will typically be Birmingham New Street (total travel time Cambridge to Birmingham New Street is 2 hours 45 minutes)

 The first calling point after 15 minutes is Ely.
 Even if you don’t plan to get off keep an eye out for beautiful 12th century Ely Cathedral on the hill on the left hand side of the train as you approach the town.
 It is a 10 minute walk from the train station into Ely town centre.